tc39/notes/es7/2015-11/nov-18.md

 DE: Lets here AWB full summary

 AWB: Extension strategy, someone could implement a total replacement of the public interface using whatever algo they want.
 As long as the public interface is implemented correctly, it should work.
 This is possible, but likely more work then its worth.
 What is likely common, is a subclass that provides some minor extensions, and defers the vast complexity to the ancetors.
 For example, an exec method that logs.
 Or a scheme for memoization Relatively simple things, some construction time modifications.
-Etc… Which all should utilize the built-in matcher algo, calling super to exec.
+Etc...
+Which all should utilize the built-in matcher algo, calling super to exec.
 All the abstract algorithims should work correctly, and all the abstract algorithims and concrete interfaces should work.

 AWB: Another subclass, a more ambitious one which extends the built in algorithim.
 LIkely requiring exec and constructor overriding.
 You __may__ need to override some of the other public interface.